 [Clause 43A inserted in Gazette 26 May 2006 p.
 1925-6.]

-44. Interest on preserved benefits (r.
-78)
+44. Current determination under GES Act s.
+40(3) as to interest on deferred benefit, effect of for r.
+78(c)

 A current determination by the Board under section 40(3) of the GES Act as to the manner in which interest is to be calculated in relation to benefits the payment of which is deferred under section 38K of the GES Act continues as a determination under regulation 78(c).

-45. Transfer of benefits to another superannuation fund (r.
-79)
+45. Request before 17 Feb 2001 for transfer to other fund, effect of for r.
+79(1)

 If, before the commencement day, a continuing West State Super Member made a request under section 13B(6) or 13D(1) of the GES Act to transfer an amount to another superannuation fund but as at that day the Board had not dealt with it, the request continues a request under regulation 79(1).

-46. Payment of death benefits (r.
-80)
+46. Death benefit unpaid at 17 Feb 2001, application of r.
+80 to

 If, before the commencement day, a benefit became payable under the GES Act as a result of the death of a member of the 1993 scheme but as at that day the benefit had not been paid, regulation 80 applies to and in relation to the benefit as if it were a death benefit as defined in that regulation.

-47. Application for disablement benefits (r.
-81)
+47. Current authorisation for GES Act s.
+53(3)(b) as to medical information, effect of for r.
+81(3)(c)

 A current authorisation given by a continuing West State Super Member for the purposes of section 53(3)(b) of the GES Act allowing the Board to obtain medical and other information or evidence continues as an authorisation for the purposes of regulation 81(3)(c).